HelmholtzAI-Consultants-Munich/pytorch_fnet/README.md

 Installing on Linux is recommended (we have used Ubuntu 16.04).

 An nVIDIA graphics card with >10GB of ram (we have used an nVIDIA Titan X Pascal) with current drivers installed (we have used nVIDIA driver version 390.48).

+## Step-to-step guide of infection workflow
+ This workflow is aimed for use each time a new dataset is acquired.
+During acquisition of the new dataset the following requirements must be met:

+* The images of the new dataset need to be in .tiff format and

+* Each image must include at least three channels: the brightfield image, the DAPI and Cy3 images. (only brightfield channel needed if we are only going to predict infection from pre-trained model *--> need to check* ).

+The workflow is comprised of two main parts, testing and training:
+ 1. The new dataset is split into train and test sets
+ 2. To predict cell infection a model has been trained for 15000 iterations with 85 brightfield images and achieved a Pearson Correlation Coefficient of 0.81 on 15 test images.
+This pre-trained model is used to generate the infection channel for the images in the test set
+ 3. At this point the user's input is required to visualize results and evaluate if the pre-trained model results are satisfactory.
+If so, the workflow ends here (the user can then also use the model to produce infection images for the full dataset)
+ 4. If the results are not satisfactory and the user is not happy the second part of the workflow needs to be implemented.
+Here, two training steps are performed:

+ &nbsp;&nbsp;&nbsp;&nbsp; 4.1.
+Fine-tune model: The training data is used to fine-tune the existing model (for this configuration, since the model has already been trained for 15000 iterations, ```config['training']['n_iter']``` needs to be set >15000, e.g. to train for an additional 1000 iteration the user must set ```config['training']['n_iter']: 16000``` in the ```config``` file)

+ &nbsp;&nbsp;&nbsp;&nbsp; 4.2.
+Train from scratch: The training data is used to train a new model from scratch In both of these steps the following sub-workflow is implemented:

+ &nbsp;&nbsp;&nbsp;&nbsp; Apply k-fold cross validation on data (default: 5, can be changed in ```config```).
+For each fold:

+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Do hyperparameter search to find the best training configurations which maximize the Pearson Correlation Coefficient (default: 100 iterations, can be changed in ```config```)

+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Repeat hyperparameter search (default: 5 times, can be changed in ```config```)

+ &nbsp;&nbsp;&nbsp;&nbsp; Compute average of best hyperparameters

+ &nbsp;&nbsp;&nbsp;&nbsp;Train a model with average best hyperparameters

+ 5. The two models from the previous step, as well as the pre-trained model are compared with respect to the Pearson Correlation Coefficient on the test set.
+The outputs of the best model are stored.

 # Label-free prediction of three-dimensional fluorescence images from transmitted light microscopy
 ![Combined outputs](doc/PredictingStructures-1.jpg?raw=true "Combined outputs")